Why employee experience matters: Understanding the ROI

-A happier employee performs better โ that’s a fact.
+A happier employee performs better — that’s a fact.
 A recent study shows that happiness boosts productivity by about 12%.
-Corporate giants like PwC invest billions in employee well-being not just because it’s good PR, but because they know it pays off.
+Corporate giants like PwC invest billions in employee wellbeing not just because it’s good PR, but because they know it pays off.

 Poor physical health, mental health issues like anxiety and depression, burnout, and toxic workplace culture can cause serious harm to the overall health of an organization.
 An employee struggling with negative thoughts or high levels of stress is more likely to become disengaged, make mistakes, miss work days, or even quit their job.

 Anonymous employee wellness surveys can encourage your team to open up about their health, wellness, and workplace dynamics in a safe, judgment-free space.
+With the proper question structure, they can give you answers to important questions like:

 An employee health and wellness survey can provide data on factors that influence employee well-being, like workloads, business management, stress, or relationships within the team.
 Such a wellness survey aims to assess team well-being, discover what drags employees down (too much work? not enough communication? external stress?), and give leaders valuable ideas to improve employee wellness.